spatie/laravel-medialibrary/UPGRADING.md

 Because there are many breaking changes an upgrade is not that easy.
 There are many edge cases this guide does not cover.
 We accept PRs to improve this guide.

+## From v7 to v8

+- internally the media library has been restructured an nearly all namespaces have changed.
+Class names remained the same.
+In your application code hunt to any usages of classes that start with `Spatie\MediaLibrary`.
+Take a look in the source code of medialibrary what the new namespace of the class is and use that.
+- rename `config/medialibrary.php` to `config/media-library.php`
+- all medialibrary commands have been renamed from `medialibrary:xxx` to `media-library:xxx`.
+Make sure to update all media library commands in your console kernel.
+- the `Spatie\MediaLibrary\HasMedia\HasMediaTrait` has been renamed to `Spatie\MediaLibrary\HasMedia\InteractsWithMedia`.
+Make sure to update this in all models that use media.
+- Add a `conversions_disk` field to the `media` table (you'll find the definition in the migrations file of the package) and for each row copy the value of `disk` to `conversions_disk`.
+- Add a `uuid` field to the `media` table and fill each row with a unique value, preferably a `uuid`
+- Url generation has been vastly simplified.
+You should set the `url_generator` in the `media-library` config file to `Spatie\MediaLibrary\Support\UrlGenerator\DefaultUrlGenerator::class`.
+It will be able to handle most disks.
+- remove the `s3.domain` key from the `media-library` config file
+- spatie/pdf-to-image is now a suggestion dependency.
+Make sure to install it, if you want to create thumbnails for PDFs or SVGs
+- `registerMediaConversions` and `registerMediaCollections` should now use the  `void` return type.
+- if the `path_generator` key in the `media-library` config file was set to `null`, change the value to `Spatie\MediaLibrary\Support\PathGenerator\DefaultPathGenerator::class`
+- the `rawUrlEncodeFilename` method on `BaseUrlGenerator` has been removed.
+Remove all calls in your own code to this method.
+- `getConversionFile` on `Conversion` now accepts a `Media` instance instead of a `string`.
+In normal circumstance you wouldn't have used this function directly.

 ## 7.3.0

 - Before `hasGeneratedConversion` will work, the custom properties